skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/03_guiding_principles_of_an_agile-procurement.md

 **Traditional procurement approach**:

 - Gather 100% of the requirements up front
-- Write a statement of work against the gathered requirements
+- Write a Statement of Work against the gathered requirements
 - Award the contract to a single prime contractor that could have multiple subcontractors underneath them
 - Set a long initial period of performance in which the vendor should deliver working software at the end of it